microsoft/windows-ai-studio-templates/datasets/new-dataset-using-llm/README.md

 ## Overall

-Leveraging large language models(LLM) is a crucial technique in synthetic data generation, capable of producing high-quality, diverse, and privacy-compliant datasets.
-This approach can be applied in various scenarios, including training machine learning models, fine-tuning different language models, and conducting evaluation and testing, among others.
+Using large language models(LLM) is a crucial technique in synthetic data generation, capable of producing high-quality, diverse, and privacy-compliant datasets.
+This technique can be applied in different scenarios, including training machine learning models, fine-tuning different language models, and conducting evaluation and testing.

-> **Important**: Ensure you follow the licensing agreements when using LLMs like Azure OpenAI or Phi-3 for dataset creation.
+> **Important**: When using a large language model (LLM) to create datasets for developing other models, it's important to follow the licensing agreements.
+> This document mentions Azure OpenAI and Phi-3 as examples.
+For more details, visit [Azure OpenAI](https://openai.com/policies/business-terms/) and [Phi-3](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct/blob/main/LICENSE).
+>
-> In this scenario, if you opt for the default Azure OpenAI service, it's imperative to comply with OpenAI's licensing terms, which include specific restrictions such as:
+> For example, if you opt for the default Azure OpenAI service, it's imperative to comply with OpenAI's licensing terms, which include specific restrictions such as:
 >> What you cannot do:
 >> Use Output to develop models that compete with OpenAI.
->
-> For more information, see [Azure OpenAI](https://openai.com/policies/business-terms/) and [Phi-3](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct/blob/main/LICENSE).

 ## Benefits of synthetic data